openebs/website/website/src/blogs/how-to-deploy-jenkins-on-kubernetes-openebs.md

 - Allows increased resource utilization and efficiency
 - Dynamically scale up Jenkins slaves on demand

 Especially, running dynamic slaves in a Kubernetes/Docker environment and automating the scaling of Jenkins slaves running in Kubernetes on top of OpenEBS can **minimize the deployment time and cost**.
 With OpenEBS, you can build extremely scalable test cycles.
-You will be able to create instant snapshots (thanks to the [**CoW**](https://en.wikipedia.org/wiki/Copy-on-write)) from the master and **deploy new slaves faster and dynamically on demand**.
+You will be able to create instant snapshots (thanks to the [**CoW**](https://en.wikipedia.org/wiki/Copy-on-write)) from the master and **deploy new slaves faster and dynamically on-demand**.
 This process will eliminate the need to perform container-to-container copies.

 In Jenkins, slaves are optional.
 OpenEBS can also help when you have a smaller environment and running a **monolithic master**.
 In that model, state on the master would be lost when you shut down the Jenkins master service.
-When using monolithic master on OpenEBS, your volume is persistent and replicated over to n nodes (defined in your OpenEBS storage class).
+When using monolithic master on OpenEBS, your volume is persistent and replicated over to n nodes *(defined in your OpenEBS storage class)*.
 In that case, the master can exit, even if your node fails it can start on other nodes, migrate from private to public cloud, vice-versa when needed and your data will follow you.

 Let’s deploy Jenkins on our existing K8s cluster with OpenEBS.
 You will notice that it’s not much different than deploying on local storage, except your data will be protected with OpenEBS.